label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 ### Get list of categories

 Get all categories that exist in the selected workspace.
+In multiclass workspaces, the reponse list items have two additional attributes: `category_color` and `deleted`.

 ---